Spatial Transform Decoupling for Oriented Object Detection: Experiment

 In this section, we present comprehensive experimental results obtained on the DOTA-v1.0 and HRSC2016 datasets.
 For additional results on the HRSID dataset~\cite{hrsid} and the MS COCO dataset~\cite{mscoco}, please refer to ~\nameref{Appendix3} and ~\nameref{Appendix4}.

-\paragraph{DOTA-v1.0} We provide a comprehensive comparison of our method with state-of-the-art approaches on DOTA-v1.0, Table~\ref{tab:results_dota}.
+\paragraph{DOTA-v1.0} Table~\ref{tab:results_dota} provides a comprehensive comparison of our method with state-of-the-art approaches on DOTA-v1.0.
+All studies have reported their performance in the respective original paper.
 We evaluate STD within Oriented RCNN frameworks (STD-O) and both ViT and HiViT models are used for evaluations.
 Remarkably, STD achieves new state-of-the-art performance in both frameworks.
 When coupled with ViT-B and HiViT-B backbones, STD achieves 81.66\% and 82.24\% mAP, respectively, surpassing the previous best results.

 \paragraph{HRSC2016} In Table~\ref{tab:results_hrsc}, the experimental results demonstrate that the STD method outperforms all other methods, achieving an impressive mAP of 90.67\% and 98.55\% under the PASCAL VOC 2007~\cite{pascalvoc} and VOC 2012 metrics, respectively.